 Call/text: 720-206-5498 or e-mail: email@example.com

-We’ve had success with some clients, and your mileage may vary.
+We’ve had success with some clients, and your chances may vary.
 Diagnosis/chance of recovery report is free.

 How to protect your data: The first and obvious choice is to have a data backup.
 However, even this can get a bit tricky.
 With the later versions of the virus (2.0, 3.0 and especially 4.0), attached external hard drives become encrypted as well.
 So, if an external drive is attached continuously (and on an automated backup schedule or not) it’s likely to become affected by the virus.

 Businesses, be advised: Once a computer becomes infected, the virus can spread to any PCs that are on the same network, as can Network Attached Storage (NAS) devices, and apparently any mapped cloud drives.

 If data is backed up manually to a drive (and done on a regular basis), and then the drive is removed after each session, that is a lot safer.
 But the main obstacle with this method is remembering to do it.

 Anti-Virus (AV) software can perhaps stop this infection.
 However, I’ve seen the virus sneak past three different, well known AVs.